About Paul Flood

 If you've read this far, you probably sense that there's more for you - more peace, more clarity, more connection.

-Everything you’ve been searching for is already within you.
+You're right.
+Everything you've been searching for is already within you.
 You just have to learn how to listen again.

-Ready to Start
+Ready to Begin?

 A Closing Reflection: